Using Organizations in Craft Console

 Plugin Developers #

-When Craft Console launched, any developer accounts with a plugin available in the Plugin Store automatically had those plugins migrated to a new organization, inheriting the name on their account.
-Your personal account remains unchanged—but you may find it clearer to update either the new organization or your existing account to reflect the structure of your business.
+When Craft Console launched, any developer accounts with a plugin available in the Plugin Store automatically had those plugins migrated to a new organization, inheriting the name on their personal account.
+That personal account remains unchanged—but you may find it clearer to update either the new organization or your existing account to reflect the structure of your business.

 Creating an Organization #